Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-We first recall and make more precise the definition of graph operations given in the introduction.
+We first make more precise the definition of graph operations given in the introduction.

 \begin{Def}For all $K\geq 0$, a \emph{$K$-graph operation} is a finite, connected and oriented graph with $K$ ordered edges, and two particular vertices (one input and one output).
-The set of $K$-graph operations is denoted by $\mcal G_K$, and the sequence $(\mcal G_K)_{K\geq 0}$ is denoted by $\mcal G$. \end{Def} A $K$-graph operation can produce a new graph operation from $K$ different graph operations in the following way.
-Let us consider the \emph{composition maps}
+The set of $K$-graph operations is denoted by $\mcal G_K$, and we define $\mcal G = \bigcup_{K\geq 0} \mcal G_K$. \end{Def} A $K$-graph operation can produce a new graph operation from $K$ different graph operations thanks to the following \emph{composition maps}